Data-driven guessing and gluing of unstable periodic orbits: Results

 \subsection{Low-dimensional chaos $L = 39$}

 Due to the imposed anti-symmetry in the system, half of the $N_x = 64$ discretization components are redundant.
 One of the remaining components is always zero.
 Thus the input vectors for the autoencoder have $N_{in} = 31$ dimensions.
-We train 20 autoencoders for each of $N_h = 1,...,5$ and find the final test losses shown in table \ref{table:losses_table} and figure \ref{fig:L39_network_losses}.
+We train 20 autoencoders for each of $N_h = 1,...,5$ and find the final test losses shown in figure \ref{fig:L39_network_losses}.
 As expected, the loss decreases when we increase $N_h$.
-The most significant drop is observed up to $N_h = 3$, which is in agreement with the Kaplan-Yorke dimension $D_{KY}\approx 2.3$ \cite{Edson2019}.
-One might interpret this as measuring the dimension of the attractor \cite{Linot2019, Linot2022Data-drivenEquations}.

-We want to be able to visualize our methods in 3D, avoid overfitting and also test the effectiveness of the method.
-Although it might be too small to obtain an exact representation of the system, we decide to continue from here on with $N_h = 3$.
+The Kaplan-Yorke dimension for this system is $D_{KY}\approx 2.3$ \cite{Edson2019}.
+We decide to continue working with $N_h = 3$, as we observe a reasonable loss value and it is in agreement with $D_{KY}$.
+This choice has the nice bonus that we can visualize our methods in 3D.
+Note however that $N_h = 3$ is likely below the embedding dimension of this system, so we do not claim that we have an exact low-dimensional representation of the system.
+Moreover, for much more optimized architectures, we refer to \citet{Page2022}.
 Figure \ref{fig:test_set} shows the performance of the autoencoder on test data.
 This trajectory was not part of the training data and is hence entirely new to the network.
 We observe that the network is able to identify the key structures of the trajectory.

 Figure \ref{fig:L39latent_attractor} visualises the attractor in the autoencoder's latent space together with a UPO in 3D (top) and in 2D projections (bottom).
 The points plotted in the figure are part of the data-sets used to train and test the autoencoder.